FlagX/WAECM/README.md

 Our persistence layer uses Spring-Boot-Data repositories to communicate with our PostgreSQL instance.
 Thymeleaf is used to create the resources that are then transfered as a ReactJS app to clients.
 The user interface is rendered on the client side.

+### Continuous Integration

+The project uses Travis CI

+GitHub/TravisCI Account for Testing: user: waecm-group6-lva, pw: bkKLBek5CE3ksJlhSwwb

+### Continuous Delivery

+On the master branch after a successful Travis CI build the application gets deployed to a AWS EC2 instance and is reachable on https://ec2-54-245-195-87.us-west-2.compute.amazonaws.com:8080/

 ------------------------------------------------------------